Juan-Jones/earnonlinemoney/content/blog/best-freelance-websites.md

 ### Freelancer

 Why choose Freelancer.
-For starters, there are many reasons to use Freelancer.com.
+Well, its one of the [best freelance sites]({{< relref "best-freelance-websites" >}}) for starters.
 To begin with, it's an established network that is liked by most independent contractors.
 Freelancer.com employs over 40 million workers and on-demand workers around the world.
 The company has a global reach that services 24-7 countries, regions, and territories.
 In addition, memberships are free.
 More importantly, members can quickly find gigs and get paid.

-Article you might enjoy reading: [Start Freelancing Today]({{< relref "how-to-start-freelancing" >}}).

 ### ProBlogger